-- Click into the location you'd like to add the field in the HTML + HubL editor pane, then paste the snippet by pressing Ctrl+V or Cmd+V.
+- Click into the location you'd like to add the field in the HTML + HubL editor, then paste the snippet by pressing Ctrl+V or Cmd+V.

 Write your module syntaxAs you edit your module, you can write additional module syntax in the HTML + HubL, CSS, and JS editor panes.
 Learn more about the module code editor and module syntax reference in the designer documentation.

 Preview your module

-You can preview how your module will appear and work in a content editor at any time by clicking the Preview button at the upper right of the module editor.
+You can preview how your module will appear and work in a content editor by clicking the Preview button at the upper right of the module editor.
 The preview of your module will open in a new tab.
 This preview is synced to the editor and will automatically refresh as you work.

 Publish your module

 Once you're done adding fields, writing your module syntax, and are satisfied with how the module appears and works in the preview, you can proceed to publish your module.
-Click Publish changes at the upper right of the module editor.
+In the upper right, click Publish changes.

 Make your module available for templates

 - Switch the Make available for templates toggle on at the top of the editor to make this module available to add to your templates.

-- Switch the toggle OFF if you want to make changes or test the module functionality.
+- Switch this toggle off to make changes or test the module's functionality.
 If this toggle is disabled, your team will see an alert that this module is not available for templates.

 Add your module to a template

 - In the template layout editor, click the Add tab at top of the layout inspector, then search for your module.
 Custom modules that you've created can be identified by the custom module icon

-- Drag and drop the module to the location you wish to place it in the template.
+- Drag and drop the module into your template.

 Add or purchase a module from the Marketplace